RonasIT/rtkq-entity-api/README.md

 export const usersApi = createEntityApi({
   entityName: 'user', // An entity name.
 Must by unique
-  entityConstructor: User, // The entity model class constructor
+  entityConstructor: User, // The entity model class constructor.
+Supports class-transformer
   baseApiCreator: createAppApi, // The api creator that shares configuration for new APIs
   baseEndpoint: '/users', // Endpoint, relative to base URL configured in the API creator
   omitEndpoints: ['create', 'update', 'delete'], // Allow only 'get' and 'search' methods